Instructor, Department of History

-- This is a freshman seminar where students analyze census data to understand immigration to Colorado.
-The course will, over time, create an online exhibit including data visualizations and essays on immigrants in Colorado in the late 19th and early 20th centuries.
+- This was a freshman seminar where students analyze census data to understand immigration to Colorado.
+Over time, the idea is that the course in various iterations will create an online exhibit including data visualizations and essays on immigrants in Colorado in the late 19th and early 20th centuries.
 I'm hoping to develop more undergraduate courses along similar project-based lines.

 - We also got some help from the students of Katie King at the Skyline High School in Longmont.
 Thanks!